Yucef Merhi

 Yucef Merhi (born February 8, 1977) is a Venezuelan artist, poet and computer programmer based in New York.

-Early life
+Early life and education

 Yucef Merhi was born in Caracas, Venezuela.
 He studied at Universidad Central de Venezuela, New School University, and holds a Master's in Interactive Telecommunications from New York University.

 Art career

 Merhi has produced a variety of works that engage electronic circuits, computers, video game systems, touch screens, and other devices in the presentation of his written words.
 One example is Poetic Clock, a machine that converts time into poetry, generating 86,400 different poems daily.
 The resulting artworks expand the limitations of language and the traditional context of poetry.

-His 2012 commissioned work for the Los Angeles County Museum of Art, Quetzalcoatl 2.0.1.2., was a web-based work that "aims to reveal the voice of Quetzalcoatl in the technological reality of 2012 A.D."
+His 2012 commissioned work for the Los Angeles County Museum of Art, California, Quetzalcoatl 2.0.1.2., was a web-based work that "aims to reveal the voice of Quetzalcoatl in the technological reality of 2012 A.D."